22 Examples of Customer Retention Strategies That Actually Work

 Even if your customers aren't reaching out with feedback, your team should be proactive in communicating with them.

-A communication calendar is a chart that keeps track of customer queries.
-It tells you the last time that a customer has reached out and alerts you when existing customers haven't interacted with your brand.
+A communication calendar can keep track of customer queries.
+It tells you the last time that a customer has reached out and alerts you when they haven't interacted with your brand.

-Pro tip: Here's an example — if a customer's subscription is set to expire, you can send out an email letting them know they need to renew their account.
+Pro tip: Here‘s an example — if a customer’s subscription is set to renew or expire, you can email them to schedule a call about renewing with your business.

 Free Customer Journey Template